NDIS and Level 2 Autism

 • Fixation on certain subjects or topics

-The examples listed above are not an exhaustive list of symptoms that people with ASD may experience.
-No two individuals with ASD will have the same experience because Autism is experienced in a spectrum.
+The examples listed above are not an exhaustive list of symptoms that people with Autism may experience.
+No two individuals with Autism will have the same experience because Autism is experienced in a spectrum.
 Each symptom is experienced differently from one person with Autism to the next.

 There are three levels of severity in a diagnosis of Autism.
 These are all largely based on the amount of support an individual with Autism needs.
-ASD Level 1 is the mildest form of Autism and requires the least amount of support.
-ASD Level 2 requires substantial support, and ASD Level 3 requires very substantial support.
-Here is a closer look at ASD Level 2.
+Autism Level 1 is the mildest form of Autism and requires the least amount of support.
+Autism Level 2 requires substantial support, and Autism Level 3 requires very substantial support.
+Here is a closer look at Autism Level 2.

-A person diagnosed with ASD Level 2 requires substantially more support compared to those diagnosed with ASD Level 1.
-A person with ASD Level 2 typically means they exhibit deficits with social interaction and communication.
-Even with support, individuals with ASD Level 2 will find it difficult to communicate verbally and nonverbally.
+A person diagnosed with Autism Level 2 requires substantially more support compared to those diagnosed with Autism Level 1.
+A person with Autism Level 2 typically means they exhibit deficits with social interaction and communication.
+Even with support, individuals with Autism Level 2 will find it difficult to communicate verbally and nonverbally.
 They will have a hard time recognising social cues and may have abnormal or reduced responses to conversations.

 Support from the NDIS for Level 2 Autism

-Here are some of the support, care, and services that a person with ASD Level 2 can enlist:
+Here are some of the support, care, and services that a person with Autism Level 2 can enlist:

 • Applied Behaviour Analysis